optimajet/WorkflowEngine.NET/Samples/PostgreSQL/Designer/README.txt

 Instructions is here: http://workflowenginenet.com/Documentation/Detail/howtoconnect

+3. File names in the project may be different from those set from NuGet (!).
+It is also necessary to check the sequence of initialization of Jquery and JqueryUI.
+In the _Layout.cshtml file, perform re-initialization of the library.
+Look at http://workflowenginenet.com/Articles/Item/wfe-alternative-wf for instructions.

-3. Run your application and open /Designer - page
+4. Run your application and open /Designer - page